Requirement for Economics Majors

 Students must receive a grade of C- or better in all of their required courses.

 Students must choose six other three-credit hour economics courses to complete the hours required for the Economics major.
 Four of these electives must be taken at the 4000 or higher level.
 A maximum of only two electives at the 3000 or lower level can count toward the six elective course requirement.
-Students must receive a grade of D– or better in their elective courses, but only one grade below a C– will count toward the fulfillment of the major requirements.
+Students must earn a minimum grade of C- (1.7) in all courses that apply to the majors.

 It is strongly recommended that all Economics majors take at least two semesters of calculus.
 The requirement of ECON 3801 will be deemed fulfilled if Calculus II or Calculus III is completed with a grade of B or better.
 (If a student completes ECON 3801 before completing Calculus II with a grade of B or higher, ECON 3801 will be counted as an Economics 3000-level elective but will not be used as an elective for evaluation of Honors.
 However, if a student has already completed Calculus II with a B or better, then ECON 3801 taken subsequently cannot be counted as an elective.)
 Students must still complete 40 credit hours of Economics.
 It is also strongly recommended that Economics majors complete at least a minor in Mathematics.
 However, a dual major in Economics and Mathematics is preferred.

 Students must take at least six of the major courses from CU Denver faculty, including at least three courses from the following list: ECON 3801, ECON 4071, ECON 4081, and ECON 4811.
 Once a student has enrolled at CU Denver, no more courses in the major may be taken outside the CU Denver Economics Department.
 This includes courses offered at Metropolitan State University of Denver.
 The department reserves the right to require a demonstration of competence for any core courses not taken from CU Denver faculty.